Skip to main content

 - 1 hour weekly for 15 weeks: a text-based, one-credit conversation with a librarian or archivist about an assigned reading.

 - Job-Seeker Training

-- Meetings with Career Development administrative faculty to learn about interviewing, resume-writing, and other vocational skills.
+- Learn about interviewing, resume-writing, and other vocational skills.

 - Journaling and the option for a clearness committee.